 Step 3: Decide Where You Need Vendors

-The next step of figuring out how to elope is determining what parts of your wedding require you to hire some help.
-You’ll likely want someone to document your wedding, which means hiring a photographer and/or a videographer.
+The next step of figuring out how to elope is determining what parts of your elopement day require you to hire some help.
+You’ll likely want someone to document your wedding, which means hiring an elopement photographer and/or a videographer.
 You’ll also need someone to officially marry you, so don’t forget to choose an officiant.
 Do you want a professional to do your hair and makeup?
 Are you going to have flowers?
-Does the venue you have in mind need decor?
+Does the wedding venue you have in mind need decor?

 Step 4: Choose Vendors with Intention